 When it comes to outdoor furniture, this is particularly a problem with wooden furniture, as the movement causes shrinking that warps the wood and causes it split.
 Moisture also leads to rotting on exterior wooden surfaces, as rot is caused by a fungus that thrives in high moisture conditions.
 When the wet rot sets in, it will continue to weaken the timber significantly, eventually causing chunks of wood to split off from the main structure.

 Metal is slightly different to other exterior surfaces as it is not highly porous.
 While the metal will not absorb water like wood or fabric, it can rust and corrode.
 Rust develops on metal when iron reacts with oxygen in the air and water to create a compound called iron oxide.
-This is why metal garden furniture which is often mde from iron, can begin to rust over-time when exposed to the elements.
+This is why metal garden furniture which is often made from iron can begin to rust over-time when exposed to the elements.

 ORGANIC GROWTH